 The incentive fee payable by us to our Advisers may create an incentive for them to make investments on our behalf that are risky or more speculative than would be the case in the absence of such compensation arrangement.
 The way in which the incentive fee payable to our Advisers is determined may encourage them to use leverage to increase the return on our investments.
 In addition, the fact that our management fee is payable based upon our gross assets, which would include any borrowings for investment purposes, may encourage our Advisers to use leverage to make additional investments.
-Under certain circumstances, the use of leverage may increase the likelihood of default, which would result in higher investment losses.
+Under certain circumstances, the use of leverage may increase the likelihood of default, which would disfavor holders of our common stock.
+Such a practice could result in our investing in more speculative securities than would otherwise be the case, which could result in higher investment losses, particularly during cyclical economic downturns.